XuelongSun/SampleCodesOperatingSystemClass/readme.md

 #### c3
 *Scheduling and Deadlock*
 + `1_schedule`: implementation of the job/process/realtime scheduling algorithms and their analysis
++ `2_deadlock`: deadlock demos and algorithms for prevent, avoid (banker's algorithm) and detecting deadlock.

 #### lab1
 *OS interface of Linux*